 42. Oleg Tverdovsky

 (Anaheim, Winnipeg, Phoenix/Arizona, New Jersey, Carolina, Los Angeles)

-Though born in Ukraine, Tverdovsky developed his game in Russia and represented the country internationally.
-A highly gifted offensive-defenseman, he recorded at least 50 points in a season on three separate occasions.
-Perhaps best thought of as a Duck, Tverdovsky won two Stanley Cups in his career – one with the 2002-03 New Jersey Devils and one with the 2005-06 Carolina Hurricanes.
+Though he was born in Ukraine, Tverdovsky developed his game in Russia, and represented the country internationally.
+A highly gifted offensive-defenseman, he recorded at least 50 points in a season three separate times.
+Perhaps best thought of as a Duck, Tverdovsky won two Stanley Cups in his career: one with the 2002-03 New Jersey Devils, and one with the 2005-06 Carolina Hurricanes.

 41. Maxim Afinogenov

 When Afinogenov arrived on the scene in Buffalo in 1999-00, he seemed destined to become the next Pavel Bure.
 With lightning-speed and exhilarating rushes, he thrilled Sabres fans for nine seasons.
 The trouble was that as fast as Afinogenov was, his scoring could not keep pace.
 He never scored more than 24 goals in a season, and that came during his lone and final NHL campaign with the Atlanta Thrashers.
-Three times he scored at least 20 for Buffalo, but he could never fully harness his raw talent.
+He notched at least 20 for Buffalo three different times, but he could never fully harness his raw talent.